-Botox offers hope to women with incontinenceJanuary 29th, 2013 in Diseases, Conditions, Syndromes /
+Botox offers hope to women with incontinenceJanuary 29, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 When most people hear Botox, they think of injections to the face to combat wrinkles and aging.

 While its first use may have been cosmetic, doctors have since begun using the muscle weakening protein to treat patients with neurological disorders, migraines and, now, female incontinence.

 Botox is FDA approved for patients who have urge incontinence caused by an overactive or neurogenic bladder.
 This common type of incontinence causes bladder spasms and results in urinary leakage.